knowm/XChange/xchange-ripple/README.md

 There are two types of fee:

 * **Transaction fee** is a network charge levied in XRP.
-This is taken from the account balance for each order or trade transaction as described
+This is taken from the org.knowm.xchange.ripple.dto.account balance for each order or org.knowm.xchange.ripple.dto.trade transaction as described
 [here](https://wiki.ripple.com/Transaction_Fee).
 This fee is put into the UserTrade fee fields.

 * **Transfer fee** charged by the issuer levied in the currency of traded instrument.
 Whoever sends an asset pays the fee, the receiver does not